thecapn32/libmpix/docs/page_getting_started.md

 Using libmpix in a project
 --------------------------

-The **libmpix** is meant as a portable library, and various platforms are supported out of the box, with an example repo for each:
+**libmpix** is meant as a portable library, and various platforms are supported out of the box, with an example repo for each:

 - [Zephyr example repo](https://github.com/libmpix/libmpix_example_zephyr)